scottkf/tesoriere.com/_posts/2010-10-18-when-should-i-use-ruby-on-rails--or-something-else-.markdown

 ## Go on then, answer the original question

 How I decide which to use basically involves me looking at this table and deciding how I feel like torturing myself for that certain project.
-Most of them time the biggest issues are whether or not it contains a lot of logic that needs to be tested, and which template language I want to use.
+Most of the time the biggest issues are whether or not it contains a lot of logic that needs to be tested, and which template language I want to use.

 <table>
 	<tr><td></td><th><strong>Rails</strong></th><th><strong>Symphony</strong></th></tr>